 How to apply

-- The agribusiness employer must complete an Minimum Training Requirements Exemption Application.
-The form must be typed and include all of the following information:
+- The agribusiness employer completes the Minimum Training Requirements Exemption Application.
+It must be typed and include all of the following:

 - Company name